jasoon-chen/jasoon-chen/README.md

 # Jason Chen—@JaxonTekk
 Junior in High School who is interested in Computer Science.
-- Currently living in California
+- Currently living in Irvine, California
 - Passionate about UI/UX and Rocketry.

 Most of my repositories are private.